 The goal of life is to make your heartbeat match the beat of the universe, to match your nature with Nature.

 These days, all of our heartbeats are governed by the pulse of electricity, strobing through wires buried deep in the concrete and steel that surrounds us.
-The safety of the walls that envelope us, work to keep us away from, and safe from, anything Natural.
+The safety of the walls that envelope us, work to keep us away from, safe from, anything Natural.

-Generations ago we hitched ourselves to, and became completely dependant upon, the unnatural Nature of Culture.
+Generations ago we hitched ourselves to, became completely dependant upon, the unnatural Nature of Culture.
 It was sold to humanity as the solution to all of our problems.
 Offering safety and protection from the dark nights of Nature.